1 / 10

 Handling and ride quality: What is the Kia Sportage like to drive?

-"Being a family-friendly crossover, Kia has prioritised comfort and stability, rather than ultimate handling sharpness.
+"Being a family-friendly SUV, Kia has prioritised comfort and stability, rather than ultimate handling sharpness.
 It’s a comfortable car to drive, particularly regular models with smaller alloy wheels than the pricier versions."

-The steering is light and easy, which is always nice to find in a large vehicle such as this (you might have to spin the wheel a bit more as you move back and forth in tight car parks).
+The steering is light and easy on the Kia Sportage, which is always nice to find in a large vehicle such as this (you might have to spin the wheel a bit more as you move back and forth in tight car parks).
 It doesn’t particularly have much feedback at speed, but it’s stable and secure enough.
-The same goes for handling, which isn’t all that dynamic, but has a sure-footed feel.
+The same goes for the Kia Sportage's handling, which isn’t all that dynamic, but has a sure-footed feel.

 The Sportage is not a car you will be itching to take for a blast on a winding country road, but it won’t prove challenging if you do so.
 It doesn’t roll too much, body control isn’t bad over undulating roads, and if you want something a bit sharper still, the GT-Line S has a slightly firmer feel for a bit more behind-the-wheel dynamism.